 Both adults are similar although the female is slightly larger.

 Juvenile white-tailed sea eagles have black-brown plumage with dark head, bill, eyes, and tail.
 It gains adult plumage at 5-6 years although the tail does not turn white till 8 years.
 It reaches sexual maturity at 5 years.

 White-tailed eagles build their nests on rocky ledges or in tall trees.
 The nest is bulky made from sticks and branches and lined with twigs, moss, grass, seaweed, ferns, and wool.
 Each pair has two or three nests which they use alternatively.

 White-tailed eagles lay two dull white eggs which are incubated by both male and female for 34-46 days.
 For the first 2 weeks one parent remains at the nest while the other goes hunting; then both parents hunt together.
 Chicks fledge at 70-80 days but remain near the nest for a further 2-3 weeks.

 White-tailed eagles eat mainly fish but will also prey on small mammals such as rabbits and hares.
 They will also take eggs and chicks from the colonies of seabirds as well as seabirds themselves.

 In winter they will also eat larger mammals such as lambs as carrion.

 Where to see them

-White-tailed eagles are mainly confined to the west coast of Scotland, although a reintroduction programme is taking place in east Scotland and the Isle of Wight
+White-tailed eagles are mainly confined to the west coast of Scotland, although a reintroduction programme is currently taking place in east Scotland and the Isle of Wight